Accreditation in Public Relations

 Visit the APR website to learn more about the process and review a list of resources including the study guide, FAQs, list of KSAs/competencies tested, application documents and more.

 FPRA offers members a $100 rebate after passing the exam.
-View the rebate form to learn more.

-What is involved in becoming a Certified Public Relations Counselor (CPRC)?
+Certified Public Relations Counselor

-The credential of Certified Public Relations Counselor or CPRC is the second tier credential offered by FPRA.
+The credential of Certified Public Relations Counselor (CPRC) is the second tier credential offered by FPRA.
 The certification process was developed to recognize professional growth and achievement of senior members who have already earned the APR designation.
 Candidates for CPRC must be a member of FPRA and have a minimum of 10 years of professional practice in public relations.

 Preparation for this exam comes from practice, ten or more years’ worth.
 It is not required or recommended that individuals spend long periods of time studying for this test.
 All of the questions on the written exam are case related and require practitioners to draw on their own professional experiences.
 A review of your professional experiences and some classic public relations case studies as well as preparation of a 30-minute presentation for the oral part of the exam is all that is required.